ArthurAtangana/SYSC3303A_Project/README.md

 the highest throughput possible.

   - Throughout: A measure of efficiency.
 The rate at which the elevator control system can process passenger destination requests within a specified amount of time.
+A system that favours throughput may only focus on servicing passengers that are close together to increase the amount of requests that can be serviced.

-  - Starvation: A passenger can experience starvation if they are left waiting for an elevator for an extended period of time.
+  - Starvation: A passenger can experience starvation if there is a possibility that they could never be serviced.
 This would happen if they are on a floor that is rarely used and far away.
-A system that favours throughput may only focus on servicing passengers that are close together to increase the amount of requests that can be serviced.

 - Assumption 1: If the design can lead to starvation, it is an invalid design.
   - The design guarantees that every passenger boarding an elevator will arrive at their intended